 - North Dakota: The North Dakota CLE Commission has suspended the credit limitation on Self-Study courses for North Dakota attorneys in Reporting Group 3 (attorneys who report in 2020).
 These attorneys may complete any portion of their requirement as On Demand courses.
 In addition, the North Dakota Supreme Court has extended Reporting Group 3's CLE completion deadline to September 1, 2020 and their reporting deadline to October 1, 2020.
 No extensions have been given for any other Reporting Groups.

 - Ohio: The Supreme Court of Ohio has issued an order temporarily waiving the self-study CLE limitation for the 2019-2020 compliance cycle.
 Ohio attorneys with last names M through Z may complete their entire requirement through approved self-study courses.
 Self-study formats include On Demand, Audio, and Live Interactive Webinars.
 Previously, the Ohio Commission on Continuing Legal Education had waived the self-study cap for the 2018-2019 Late Compliance period and extended the deadline to 6/29/20.

-- Oklahoma: The Oklahoma Mandatory Continuing Legal Education Commission has extended the deadline to June 30, 2020 for attorneys who are currently non-compliant on their 2019 requirement and working to make up the credits.
+- Oklahoma: (This rule change has now expired.)
+The Oklahoma Mandatory Continuing Legal Education Commission has extended the deadline to June 30, 2020 for attorneys who are currently non-compliant on their 2019 requirement and working to make up the credits.

 - Oregon: No changes